Skip to main content

 50%

-They were on a Verizon plan signed by a former employee that was poorly negotiated.
-We benchmarked all three major carriers, found T-Mobile was best-fit carrier, and negotiated aggressive discounts based on their plan.
+They were on a poorly negotiated rate plan by someone who is no longer with the company.
+We benchmarked all three carriers, found switching was the best fit, and negotiated aggressive discounts based on their needs.

 FAQ